 So what capability will you require over time as you transform your business?
 Do you already have the relevant people and skills or do you need to plug some gaps?
 Without the right people, it will be nigh-on impossible to achieve your goals.
 Do your best people have the capability to deliver on all elements of your strategy?

-The benefits of an interim approach include flexibility and agility - you can bring in the right capabilities, for the right tasks, at the right time, and for the right length of time.
+There are many benefits of an interim approach, including flexibility and agility.
+You can bring in the right capabilities, for the right tasks, at the right time, and for the right length of time.
 And one of the advantages that interims have is that they understand the human as well as the process dynamics of transformation.

 Overall, to achieve a successful transformation, it’s important to consider people, process, systems and governance holistically.

 It’s not enough to transform your business.
 It’s also important to ensure that your organisation can function and thrive after its new operating model has been executed.
 The effort doesn’t just stop after the transformation programme is complete, and it’s critical for organisations to think about how they can continue to improve.

 It’s a mistake to lose sight of what you have achieved - and why you set out to achieve it in the first place.
 By continuing to focus on honing and perfecting the new processes you have put into effect and nurturing the people that have played a vital role in the transformation, you can ensure that it’s business as usual - but on an entirely new playing field.